 (HT) PHY specification) and Clause 22.

-The waveform generator can be downloaded from the public IEEE 802.11 document website.
-A description of the waveform generator and the waveform generator code itself may be found in document 11-11/0517.
+The waveform generators can be downloaded from the public IEEE 802.11 document website.
+The waveform generator code that includes Clause 17, 18, and 19 may be found in document 11-06/1715, and the waveform generator description may be found in document 11-06/1714 (HT code).
+A description of the waveform generator that includes Clause 17, 19, and 22 and the waveform generator code itself may be found in document 11-11/0517 (VHT code).

-The purpose of the tool is to promote common understanding of complex PHY algorithms, facilitate device interoperability by providing reference test vectors, and assist researchers in industry and academia to develop next generation wireless solutions.
+The purpose of these tools is to promote common understanding of complex PHY algorithms, facilitate device interoperability by providing reference test vectors, and assist researchers in industry and academia to develop next generation wireless solutions.

 The code is written in the MATLAB computing language and can be configured to generate test vectors for

 most PHY configurations, defined by this standard.
 Instructions on how to configure and run the Tool are specified in the referenced document.

-A command line interface and graphic user interface (GUI) exist to configure the tool.
+A command line interface is used to configure the VHT code tool.
 For consistency with this standard, the configuration interface is made very similar to the TXVECTOR parameters defined in 22.2.2.

+A command line interface and graphic user interface (GUI) exist to configure the HT code tool.
+For consistency with this standard, the configuration interface is made very similar to the TXVECTOR parameters defined in 19.2.2 (TXVECTOR and RXVECTOR parameters).
+The waveform generator tool produces test vectors for all transmitter blocks, defined in Figure 19-2 (Transmitter block diagram 1) and Figure 19-3 (Transmitter block diagram 2), generating reference samples in both frequency and time domains.
+Outputs of the tool are time domain samples for all transmitting chains.

 TGac editor: delete clause S.1